Elementary embeddings in torsion-free hyperbolic groups: From preretractions to hyperbolic floors

 We want to generalize this to the case where $S$ intersects $f_{\cal C}(A_1 * \ldots * A_l)$ in more than a boundary subgroup, however, this might not hold since $S$ could intersect the images by $f_{\cal C}$ of distinct factors $A_i$ in distinct boundary subgroups.
 We define a special class of preretractions called minimal preretractions, and show that this does hold for them.
 Thus, up to replacing $f$ by a minimal preretraction, we may assume that if $S$ is in the set $S(f)$ of surface type vertex groups which intersects $f_{\cal C}(A_1 * \ldots * A_l)$ in more than a boundary subgroup, there is a surface type vertex group $S'$ of $\Lambda$ such that $f(S') \cap S$ has finite index in $S$.

 It will be useful to replace $f$ by a power of itself, however, a power of a preretraction is not necessarily a preretraction.
-In paragraph \ref{StablePreretractionsSubsec}, we are interested in preretractions for which this holds, which we call stable.
+In section \ref{StablePreretractionsSubsec}, we are interested in preretractions for which this holds, which we call stable.
 We prove two lemmas which indicates conditions on $\Lambda$ and on the initial preretraction $f$ under which one can build stable preretractions.

-Paragraph \ref{AnnoyingJSJ} is devoted to dealing with the cases which are not covered by these lemmas.
-We show that in such cases, we can find directly a structure of hyperbolic floor in $A$.
+Section \ref{AnnoyingJSJ} is devoted to dealing with the cases which are not covered by these lemmas.
+We show that in such cases, we can find directly a structure of extended hyperbolic floor for $A$.

-We finish the proof of Proposition \ref{Retraction} in paragraph \ref{ProofRetractionSubsec}.
+We finish the proof of Proposition \ref{Retraction} in section \ref{ProofRetractionSubsec}.
 By the previous sections we can assume that we have a non injective preretraction $f$ which is both stable and minimal.
 We deduce from this that up to replacing $f$ by a power of itself, it sends surface type vertex groups which are in $S(f)$ isomorphically onto conjugates of themselves.
 We then consider a subgroup $G'$ of $G$ which is spanned in some way by these vertex groups and by the non surface type vertex groups, and we show using in particular Proposition \ref{IsoOnVertexIsIsoOnGroup} that up to a last modification, $f$ restricts to the identity on $G'$.
 Moreover, we can ensure that the surface type vertex group which are not in $S(f)$ intersect $f(A)$ (and not just $f_{\cal C}(A_1 * \ldots * A_l)$) at most in a boundary subgroup, so that their images are in $G'$.
 These surfaces will be precisely the surfaces of the hyperbolic floor decomposition, and $f$ is the corresponding retraction.